 This time, Kewell had to eat a bit of humble pie and take a position at National League contenders, Barnet.
 For those who don’t know, this isn’t actually viewed as a professional league in England, as it is technically the fifth division.
 Then again, Kewell didn’t have a great track record, to put it bluntly, so what else could he do?
 He took over as manager at Barnet in June 2021, during the transfer window, which isn’t quite as important for non-league teams as it is for professional teams.
 In the opening game of the season, Kewell’s side was drummed by a score of 5-0 – not the best start!

-For the next six games, Kewell managed to draw 2 and lose 4.
-Of course, having proceeded to put up a record of zero wins in 7 games, Kewell was then relieved of his position from Barnet in September, with immediate effect.
-This brings us up to the current state of Harry Kewell’s management career, which, let's face it, is pretty much in tatters right now.
+Of the next six games, Kewell managed to draw two and lose four.
+Of course, having proceeded to put up a record of zero wins in seven games, Kewell was then relieved of his position from Barnet in September, with immediate effect.